 Paper can actually be made by hand, and in fact, many high-quality papers are made this way.
 However, due to great demand, most companies and manufacturers have taken advantage of papermaking machines since the early 1800s.
 The use of chemicals in papermaking has also become more and more popular due to its efficiency.
 Chemical pulp paper is generally brighter, smoother, and of higher quality than mechanical ones.

-However, as the vast majority of paper is made from pine trees, let’s take pine trees as an example.
+As the vast majority of paper is made from pine trees, let’s take pine trees as an example.
 An average pine tree (50-80 feet tall and 8-10 inches in diameter) can provide approximately 10 cubic feet of wood.
 According to the general calculation of paper manufacturers, a cord of hardwood (128 cubic feet, equivalent to 13 average pine trees) can provide approximately 1,000-2,000 pounds of paper.
 That’s about 100-150 pounds of paper per tree.

 If it’s hard for you to visualize with this unit of measurement, a pound of paper is equivalent to approximately 100 sheets of paper.
 That’s 10,000 – 15,000 sheets of paper per tree, and 100,000-200,000 sheets of paper per cord of hardwood.